gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 We live, in many ways, in the world Dostoevsky feared.

-The Underground Man's paralysis — the inability to act under the weight of self-consciousness — is the defining condition of the contemporary intellectual.
+The Underground Man's paralysis, the inability to act under the weight of self-consciousness, is the defining condition of the contemporary intellectual.

-The Grand Inquisitor's bargain — security and comfort in exchange for freedom — is the offer made by every authoritarian movement, and accepted, over and over, with relief.
+The Grand Inquisitor's bargain, security and comfort in exchange for freedom, is the offer made by every authoritarian movement, and accepted, over and over, with relief.

-Raskolnikov's ideology — the extraordinary man above the law — reappears in every era, every culture, wearing different clothes.
+Raskolnikov's ideology, the extraordinary man above the law, reappears in every era, every culture, wearing different clothes.

-And Ivan's question — the suffering of the innocent, the impossibility of theodicy — has not been answered.
+And Ivan's question, the suffering of the innocent, the impossibility of theodicy, has not been answered.
 It will not be answered.

 Dostoevsky does not answer it either.
 He just refuses to look away.

-That refusal — to look away from suffering, to maintain the tension between faith and despair, between freedom and the cost of freedom — is what makes him not merely a great novelist but a necessary one.
+That refusal, to look away from suffering, to maintain the tension between faith and despair, between freedom and the cost of freedom, is what makes him not merely a great novelist but a necessary one.